kubernetes/community/contributors/design-proposals/runas-groupid.md

 PodSecurityPolicy defines strategies or conditions that a pod must run with in order to be accepted into the system.
 Two of the relevant strategies are RunAsUser and SupplementalGroups.
-We introduce a new strategy called RunAsGroup which will support the following options:-
+We introduce a new strategy called RunAsGroup which will support the following options:
 - MustRunAs
 - MustRunAsNonRoot
 - RunAsAny